 • Bogusława Dobek-Ostrowska is a Professor and Chair at the Department of Communication and Journalism at the University of Wrocław.
 Her research interests focus on political communication, comparative media systems, transformation of media systems in Central and Eastern Europe, and journalism studies.

 • Elena Johansson is a Lecturer in Media and Communication Studies at the Department of Culture and Media Studies at Umeå University.
 She was a Researcher at the School of Social Sciences at Södertörn University until 2017.
 Her research focuses on political communication, professional journalistic cultures and social media.

 • Milda Malling is a PhD candidate at the School of Social Sciences at Södertörn University.
 Her PhD thesis project deals with political communication culture, mainly informal relations between journalists and their political sources.

 • Tom Moring is an Emeritus Professor of Communication and Journalism at the Swedish School of Social Science at the University of Helsinki.
 His research interests include political communication, media and election campaigns.

-• Risto Niemikari is a PhD candidate at the Faculty of Management at the University of Tampere.
+• Risto Niemikari is a PhD candidate at the Faculty of Management at Tampere University.
 His doctoral thesis is devoted to the relations between politicians and the media in Finland.
 His research interests also include political philosophy, rhetoric and argumentation.

 • Gunnar Nygren is a Professor of Journalism at the School of Social Sciences at Södertörn University.
 His primary research interests are local journalism, professional roles of journalists and changing journalistic practices.

-• Tapio Raunio is a Professor of Political Science at the University of Tampere.
+• Tapio Raunio is a Professor of Political Science at Tampere University.
 His research interests cover legislatures and political parties, the Europeanization of domestic politics, semi-presidentialism and the Finnish political system.